 There are many more sites out there to choose from—check out this piece about selling landscape photos online for some more stock photography site options.
 We also have some tips for you on how to price your stock photography.

-Before you start uploading those pics, however, don’t forget to update your online portfolio.
+Before you start uploading those pics, however, don’t forget to update your online portfolio website.
 Customers who view your images on stock photography sites are all potential clients.
 They may head to your site after purchasing some of your stock work, so you need to be ready!

 Blogging is an easy way to make money with photography.
 If you create a great blog that attracts readers and keeps them coming back, you can actually earn decent cash through advertising.